Diama1/Politico-1/README.md

 ## Features

  - Users can sign up.
 Users can login.
-Admin (electoral body) can create
  - User can reset password.
+ - Admin (electoral body) can create political parties.
- - political parties.
-Admin (electoral body) can delete a political
+ - Admin (electoral body) can delete a political party.
- - party.
-Admin (electoral body) can create different ​ political
+ - Admin (electoral body) can create different ​ political offices​ .
- - offices​ .
-Users can vote for only one politician per ​ political
+ - Users can vote for only one politician per ​ political offices​ .
- - office​ .
-Users can see the results of election.
+ - Users can see the results of election.